 Heidi, the unpredictable Weimaraner of Ike and Mamie Eisenhower watched but did not get to roam about at the 1953 Easter Egg Roll (not shown here).

 The Obama family brought their dog Bo to the 2009 White House Easter Egg Roll.

 Yesterday: See the story and watch the home movies of the Kennedy family’s Presidential Easters

 The President’s Son who hosted the first White House Easter Egg yet remains uncredited

 Coming: The Mad Men Era White House Easter Egg Roll, 1961

-Categories: Dogs, First Families, History, Presidential Holidays, Presidents and Animals, The Carters, The Clintons, The Eisenhowers, The Hayeses, The Obamas, The Roosevelts, Uniquely American Holidays
+Categories: Dogs, First Families, History, Presidential Holidays, Presidents and Animals, The Carters, The Clintons, The Eisenhowers, The Hayeses, The Obamas, The Roosevelts, U.S. Holidays

 Tags: Abraham Lincoln, Barack Obama, Easter, Egg roll, Grover Cleveland, HolidayUSA, Michelle Obama, Spring, Ulysses S. Grant, White House